oznogon/gattaibushido-public/rules/05_coach.md

 ### Three is the Magic Number

 For all mechanics in this scene, use a simple base value of 3.
 Each player has three cards in their base Hand.
 At the beginning of a Throwdown, each player draws three more into their Hand.
 All Strike Ranges are 3, and no one gains or uses Charges.
-If anyone uses the Strike-Assist action in a conflict, the assist bonus is +3.
 The final Threat is TR 3.
 If there's a need for a mechanical number, use 3.

 ### Focus on the Core Stuff